 If you're heading to the San Diego International Airport this week, take major delays into consideration as crews continue to work on Terminal 1.

-The demolition of a pedestrian bridge at Terminal 1 began on Tuesday and is expected to impact traffic through Friday, airport officials warn.
+The planned demolition of a pedestrian bridge at Terminal 1 is expected to impact traffic in the immediate area Tuesday through Friday, airport officials warn.
 Because of the project, ground transportation services will be temporarily relocated to an area in the former Terminal 1 parking lot.
 The following services will be affected:

 - ride shares